-SUPERHEAT TRANSPORT, SHELL THINNING, AND BREAKOUTS
+SUPERHEAT TRANSPORT, SHELL THINNING AND BREAKOUTS

 Impingement of the molten steel jets onto the solidifying shell in the mold can cause problems if the jet is either too hot or too cold.
-Breakouts occur when the steel shell at mold exit is not strong enough to contain the liquid steel and have many causes.
-One possible cause is local thin and hot regions of the solidifying shell, which can result from high superheat dissipation at the region where an excessively hot jet impinges on the inside of the shell [18, 24].
+A jet with insufficient superheat can deliver steel to the top surface that is too cold, which leads to surface skulling, freezing of the meniscus and related surface defects, as discussed in the next section.
+This section focuses on problems arising if the jet is too hot.
+Breakouts occur when the steel shell at mold exit is not strong enough to contain the liquid steel, and they have many causes.
+One possible cause is local thin and hot regions of the solidifying shell, which can result from high superheat dissipation at the region where an excessively hot jet impinges on the inside of the shell.
 Problems arise only if this local superheat dissipation is combined with slow heat extraction from the corresponding shell exterior.
-This problem is most likely in the off-corner regions, where the jet may impinge and the shell shrinkage also creates a larger gap.
+This problem is most likely in the off-corner regions, where the hot jet may impinge and the shell shrinkage also creates a larger gap.

-A computational model of superheat transport has been developed for the 132mm thin slab caster in Fig. 2 [6, 25].
+A computational model of superheat transport has been developed for the 132-mm thin-slab caster in Figure 2.
 This computation is challenging because the thermal boundary layer has steep gradients, especially in the critical impingement region, which requires a very fine grid.
-The temperature contours presented in Fig. 6 reveal the temperature distribution in various horizontal sections.
-The jet leaving the nozzle ports is hottest, and quickly dissipates its superheat and drops in temperature as it moves through the mold.
-Measurements of temperature from a probe inserted down into the top surface (Fig. 8) agree with the predictions that roughly 70% of the superheat is gone at this location, which provides partial validation of the model.
+The temperature contours presented in Figure 6 reveal the temperature distribution in various horizontal sections.
+The jet leaving the nozzle ports is hottest, and it quickly dissipates its superheat and drops in temperature as it moves through the mold.
+Measurements of temperature from a probe inserted into the top surface (Figure 8) agree with the predictions that roughly 70 percent of the superheat is gone at this location, which provides partial validation of the model.
 The predicted temperature fluctuations, indicated with the error bars, also bracket the variation in the probe measurements.
-Most (65%) of the superheat is dissipated to the shell in the mold (Fig. 7) with most of the remainder dissipated just below mold exit [25].
-As is common in slab casting with bifurcated nozzles, the impingement region on the narrow face absorbs the most superheat (12%), and has double the average heat flux per unit area to the wide face.
-Each wide faces removes 26% of the superheat, but its area is over 7X larger.
-This high-impact region on the narrow face extends to the off-corner region of the wide faces.
+Most (65 percent) of the superheat is dissipated to the shell in the mold (Figure 7), with most of the remainder dissipated just below mold exit.
+As is common in slab casting with bifurcated nozzles, the impingement region on the narrowface absorbs the most superheat (12 percent) and has double the average heat flux per unit area to the wide face.
+Each wide faces removes 26 percent of the superheat, but its area is more than seven times larger.
+This high-impact region on the narrowface extends to the off-corner region of the wide faces.
 Heat losses through the top slag layer are small.